ludovys/tryvr/roadmap.md

 ## Completed Tasks

+- [x] Fix image sizes to use thumbnails instead of full-sized images
 - [x] Create a page to identify games with missing or invalid images
 - [x] Create a 5-column grid layout for games with individual game pages
 - [x] Create a new Games Showcase page with an alternative layout for displaying games